 It’s not often we get to go behind the scenes with the editor of our own magazine, but we managed to do just that this week in a new interview with Jennifer Griffin.
 In addition to running TVPulse Magazine, Jennifer was also the founder and editor of ScreenSpy Magazine, the online publication she created and directed for over 12 years before it was successfully sold to Box Media.
 She has written extensively about TV and games for longer than she will admit here.

-In the following interview she breaks down the current TV cycle, explains how Networks approach their offerings, and sometimes mistreat reporters covering their shows.
+In the following interview she breaks down the current TV cycle, and explains how Networks approach their offerings.
 She also highlights some of TV and Gaming’s most pivotal entries this year, still somehow manages to slip in a reference to last year’s juggernaut Alan Wake, and tells us her particular fantasy game scenario for a future Silent Hill project.

 Ed Bullman: How would you describe the Broadcast TV Slate this year?